-Snow4Flow addresses broader federal needs identified by the Interagency Arctic Research Policy Committee's 2022-2026 Arctic Research Plan [65], especially within its Priority Area 2 (Arctic Systems Interactions) concerning the quantification and consequences of NH land ice retreat.
+Snow4Flow addresses broader federal needs identified by the Interagency Arctic Research Policy Committee's Implementation Plan 2025-2026 for the Arctic Research Plan 2022-2026 [65], especially within SYSTEMS Objective 3 concerning the interactions between social, ecological, and physical Arctic systems particularly in the context of coastal and cryospheric change..
 Similarly, we will directly address three of the major challenges identified by the Future of Greenland Ice Sheet Science Workshop [66], including better integration of observations and models (#2), sustained observations (#4), and projecting the GrIS contribution to SLR (#5).